 - 1 Oxo Beef Stock Cube

-- 1 Large or 2 Medium Carrots peeled and chopped into small dice
+- 2 Carrots, peeled and chopped into small dice

 - Salt and Pepper

-Place a large saucepan over a high heat and brown the mince, breaking it up with a fork to separate it.
-Crumble in the Oxo cube, add the onions and continue to cook on a high heat until the mince is nice and browned.
+- Place a large saucepan over a medium high heat and brown the mince, breaking it up with a fork to separate it.
+Crumble in the Oxo cube, add the onions and continue to cook on a high heat until the mince has browned and no traces of pink remain.

-Add the diced carrots and the gravy or beef stock.
-Turn the heat to low-medium, pop on a lid and cook for at least an hour.
+- Add the diced carrots, the gravy or beef stock and the Worcestershire sauce, if using.
+Turn the heat to low-medium, pop on a lid and cook for at least an hour or until the mince is nice and soft and the gravy has thickened.
 Season to taste.
 That's all there is to it!

-Cook your tatties, mash them with lots of butter and season with salt and pepper.
+- Cook your tatties, mash them with lots of butter (some people add milk but I don't usually bother) and season to taste with salt and pepper.

 I prefer to use Bisto gravy powder, but you can use any beef stock you like.